giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

-+++
+---
+title: Giant Swarm Operational Layers
-title = "Giant Swarm Operational Layers" description = "Here you learn how the operational layers of Giant Swarm are defined and what the intended operational model is." date = "2018-10-12" type = "page" weight = 80 categories = ["basics"]
+description: Here you learn how the operational layers of Giant Swarm are defined and what the intended operational model is.
-+++
+date: 2018-10-12
+type: page
+weight: 80
+categories: ["basics"]
+---

 # Giant Swarm Operational Layers